What's New For Tax Year 2020?

 You may choose to claim home expenses based on supporting documents including

-receipts and employer signed certificate form T2200s, or claim up to up to $400
+receipts and employer signed certificate form T2200s, or claim up to $400 in

 expenses without any supporting document.